Summary

 Contract relationships:

-Documents: A132™, Owner/Contractor Agreement, CMa Edition; A232™, General Conditions of the Contract for Construction, CMa Edition; A401™, Contractor/Subcontractor Agreement; B132™, Owner/Architect Agreement, CMa Edition; C132™, Owner/Construction Manager as Advisor Agreement; and C401™, Architect/Consultant Agreement.
+Documents: A132™, Owner/Contractor Agreement, CMa Edition; A232™, General Conditions of the Contract for Construction, CMa Edition; A401™, Contractor/Subcontractor Agreement; B132™, Owner/Architect Agreement, CMa Edition; C132™, Owner/Construction Manager as Advisor Agreement; and C401™, Architect/Consultant Agreement; C402™, Standard Form of Agreement Between Architect and Consultant for Special Services.

 Construction Manager as Constructor (CMc)